Shopping Cart

 Was Peelings auf deiner Haut machen

-How good are scrubs for the skin?
+How good are peels for the skin?

 Are there any mild peels at all?

-A mild exfoliating alternative is PHA (PolyHydroxy Acid) .
-This peeling moisturizes and does not make your skin more sensitive to the sun's rays, unlike other acid peels.
-In the INCI list you will find PHA under the name gluconolactones .
+A mild peeling alternative is PHA (Poly Hydroxy Acid) .
+This peeling moisturizes and, unlike other acid peels, does not make your skin more sensitive to the sun's rays.
+In the INCI list you will find PHA under the name Gluconolactones .
 Unfortunately, there are also products that contain fragrances and other potent active ingredients in addition to PHA.
-Also a mild enzyme peeling is usually very well tolerated by sensitive skin.
-There are often enzyme peels that also contain fruit extract.
-A pure enzyme peeling is much milder for your skin.

-Mechanical peels
+Mechanical peelings

 If your skin is sensitive, you should also use clay (also called kaolin or healing clay) with caution.
 If the clay is finely ground, it does not cause injuries to the skin as quickly.
-However, some people with rosacea do not tolerate clay very well.
+However, some people with rosacea do not tolerate clay well.
 It is better suited as a mask - without mechanical rubbing.
-You can find out more about the right one here Rosacea Care .
+You can find out more about the right one here Rosacea care .

 Danger: